In South America, the coronavirus will cut off travel to 2020′s top astronomical event

 A state of emergency in Chile exists until at least Dec.
 11, and Americans aren’t permitted to enter until further notice.
 In fact, only Chilean citizens and residents are allowed in the country, and, if arriving from an international location, are required to quarantine in Santiago for two weeks.

-The same is true in Argentina, where the U.S. embassy has listed the country as being at a Level 4 out of 4 “do not travel” advisory.
+The same is true in Argentina, where the U.S. Embassy has listed the country as being at a Level 4 out of 4 “do not travel” advisory.

 “Travelers to Argentina may experience border closures, airport closures, travel prohibitions, stay at home orders, business closures, and other emergency conditions within Argentina due to covid-19,″ the State Department wrote.